bitcoin/bitcoin/contrib/containers/deploy/README.md

-This docker image is built and pushed from travis.
+This docker image is built and pushed from CI.
 It does not contain any default configs or any special startup scripts.
 This is to keep it simple and to not copy too much logic from the official/supported Docker Images found at https://hub.docker.com/r/dashpay/dashd/